ApayRus/keyboard-tutorial/tutorial/keyboard1.md

 I hope that every newbie who follows this tutorial will feel the spirit of a programming.
 You will touch lots of concepts with depth enough to have known them, but not much to be overloaded.
 You'll see immediate feedback by the app after each code changing.

+## Other app use cases

+- This app, or its ideas can be upgraded into a typing tutor for almost any language.
+- You can compare and learn foreign language keyboards/letters

+## Open source

+[The app](https://github.com/apayrus/keyboard) and [the tutorial](https://github.com/apayrus/keyboard-tutorial) both are open source.
+You can use their text and code: change, share, improve, give stars on GitHub.

 ## Research on similar apps

 As a smart person (I believe I am), before coding such an app, I did research to find something similar.
 And I didn’t find what I wanted.
 Most similar apps are: